Nynuphar/IDEAL-doc/docs/source/trouble.rst

 .. image:: AppBug.png

 to fix the problem, just make sure your study is selected in the filtering menu above.

+.. note:: this bug will be fixed in a next release of IDEAL.